antmicro/zephelin/docs/source/ctf_to_tef.md

 * `--build-dir` - the directory storing the results of the build and [ram_report](https://docs.zephyrproject.org/latest/develop/optimizations/tools.html#build-target-ram-report).
 * `--tflm-model-path` - the provided TFLite Micro model is processed to extract information about its layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} event.
 * `--tvm-model-path` - the provided microTVM graph JSON file is processed to extract information about model's layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event,
+* `--tvm-model-path` - the provided microTVM graph JSON file is processed to extract information about model's layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event.
+* `--tvm-model-metadata-path` - the provided microTVM Intermediate Representation file is processed to extract more information about operators parameters.
+It can be obtained from the compiled module
+(see [export_tvm_metadata.py](https://github.com/antmicro/zephelin/blob/main/scripts/export_tvm_metadata.py) for reference).
+Verified TVM versions: `v0.14.dev273` - `v0.18.0`.
 * `--instrumentation` - the option indicating `ctf_trace` was produced by the instrumentation subsystem.
 * `-o` - the file path which points to the file where the converted trace should be saved.
   If not provided, the JSON will be printed to STDOUT.